craft-snippets/Craft-image-toolbox/docs/docs/Placeholders.md

 # Placeholders

-If the image is missing (image object equals `null`), plugin functions will output placeholder image with size based on provided image transform settings.
+If the image is missing (asset object equals `null`), plugin methods will output placeholder image with size based on the provided image transform settings.
 This is very useful for various listing pages where layout may depend on existance of image with specific dimensions.
-If transform settings have only height or width set, placeholder will be generated as square - with both width and height set to same value, taken from dimenstion that was provided.
+If transform settings have only height or width set, placeholder will be generated as the square - with both width and height set to same value, taken from dimenstion that was provided.

 ## Placeholder modes